joaopsilva/binance-java-api/README.md

 #### Closing web sockets

-Each of the methods `BinanceApiWebSocketClient` which open a new web socket also return a `Closeable`.
+Each of the methods on `BinanceApiWebSocketClient`, which opens a new web socket, also returns a `Closeable`.
 This `Closeable` can be used to close the underlying web socket and free any associated resources, e.g.

 ```java